-Better a garage than live without enought to eat.
+Better to live in a garage than to live without enough to eat.

 - Cristina Plata, subprime mortgage borrower

-With houses like these dotting the landscapes of California, all priced at around $1,000,000, all on 5,000 or under square foot patches of ground, all with a maximum of 3 bedrooms and a couple of baths to make you feel like a king, how can you not attempt to get a piece of the property pie?
+With countless homes dotting the landscapes of California, all priced in the mid to high six figures (some even hitting $1 million), all on 5,000 or under square foot patches of ground, all with a maximum of 3 bedrooms and a couple of baths to make you feel like a “king”, how can you not attempt to get a piece of the property pie?
 How can you not help but play the real estate market like everyone else before you whose success you’ve coveted as well?

-Seriously, this is what a million dollars buys you now, some in the outskirts of major cities in Northern California, some in flood plains or in baking desert-like surroundings.
+Seriously though, this is what a million dollars bought in certain parts of the nation, during the height of the housing bubble.
+Some of these homes are found in the outskirts of major cities in Northern California, some in flood plains or in baking desert-like surroundings.

-And somewhere out there, a new homeowner is happily making their first home buying purchase for such an abode.
-This may have been someone like this subprime mortgage borrower and Latino immigrant, Luis Mapula and his wife Cristina Plata, and 2 young kids, who once lived in a converted garage and who tried to transition to a nice two bedroom house in East San Jose, California.
+During the height of the crazy real estate market, many new homeowners happily — no, desperately — made their first home buying purchase for such an abode.
+This may have been someone like Luis Mapula and his wife Cristina Plata, subprime mortgage borrowers and immigrants with 2 young kids who once lived in a converted garage and who tried to transition to a nice two bedroom house in East San Jose, California.

-This fellow earns $54,000 a year working as a fence company construction worker.
-By all accounts and especially by national standards, a pretty decent living.
+Back then, this fellow earned $54,000 a year working as a fence company construction worker, which by all accounts and especially by national standards, was a pretty decent living.
 But through a real estate broker, he found himself owning a ridiculously overpriced typical California home worth $543,000 with no money down.
 What’s surprising is that often, these people aren’t even in the market for a house to begin with and instead have been targeted by unscrupulous real estate agents.
-Many who are approached for home buying opportunities via these steep loans are people who have never heard of these schemes before, who are not financially savvy, who are the most vulnerable, and who are not familiar with how real estate is transacted around here.
+Many who are approached for home buying opportunities via these steep loans are people who have never heard of these schemes before, who are not financially savvy, who are the most vulnerable, and who are not familiar with how real estate is typically transacted.
 In the end, they are left holding the bag with ruined credit after perhaps struggling to pay for a mortgage that costs over and above their gross monthly pay.

 How does this happen?
 Here is the usual chain of events that can happen to an unsuspecting victim.